How much does laser therapy cost?

 The Growth of Laser Therapy in Modern Medicine

 Now, if you've been listening to the podcast or checking out our blogs for any amount of time, you know that I don't like to just throw out statements - I like to use evidence.
 So, I have a couple of quotes for you.
 This first quote is from an article published in 2016 in the Journal of Photomedicine and Laser Surgery.
-The article is titled: "Quantum Leap" in Photobiomodulation Therapy (light therapy).
-It ushers in a new generation of light-based treatments for cancer and other complex diseases.
-In this review, they say that it is time to begin considering light therapy as a potential drug equivalent.
-In addition, light therapy may have minimal to no adverse effects, improve quality of life and functional status, and raise the current standard of care.
-They say that light therapy can also offer a non-invasive and cost-effective therapeutic option for patients with neurodegenerative diseases such as Parkinson's or Alzheimer's.
-Further, light therapies will preserve quality of life and raise standard of care in an efficient and economical manner.
+The article is titled: ""Quantum Leap" in Photobiomodulation Therapy (light therapy) Ushers in a New Generation of Light-Based Treatments for Cancer and Other Complex Diseases: Perspective and Mini-Review."
+In this review, they say that "it is time to begin considering light therapy as a potential drug equivalent.
+In addition, light therapy may have minimal to no adverse effects, improve quality of life and functional status, and raise the current standard of care."
+They say that light therapy "can also offer a non-invasive and cost-effective therapeutic option for patients with neurodegenerative diseases such as Parkinson's or Alzheimer's.
+Further, light therapies will preserve quality of life and raise standard of care in an efficient and economical manner."